-Key Information - for explanatory notes, see Appendix A

-Key Information - for explanate ppendix A Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 7 February 2022 Policy contact name and positio Rachel Hutchinson, Headteacher Amendments after determination า - Department for Education schoo loumbor 878-4184 Age range n number 11-18 Type of school Secondary academy with post-16 provision 1 Admissions authority Westcountry Schools Trust Normal round intake Year 7 and Year 12 Published Admission Number 20 123-24 360 in Year 7 JZJ-Z4 25 in Year 12 2 Priority for young people to anot her setting No Priority for young people from a No Designated religious character lother setting No Admissions catchment area Yes - see below School uniform Yes Application Form D-CAF5 form below and at devon.cc/applicationforms or by calling 0345 155 1019 or from the school office Supplementary Information Forr n Not for Post-16 education.
+Key Information - for explanatory notes, see Appendix A Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on 6 February 2023 Policy published on school website 15 March 2023 Policy contact name and position Rachel Hutchinson, Headteacher Amendments after determination - Department for Education school number 878-4184 Age range 16-18 Type of school Academy secondary school with sixth form for post-16 provision 1 Admissions authority Westcountry Schools Trust Normal round intake Year 7 and Year 12 Published Admission Number 2024-25 360 in Year 7 25 in Year 12 2 Priority for children to another setting No Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from Yes - if the LA accepts that there are no other means to enable Devon County Council 3 attendance and engagement in further education.
+Application Form D-CAF5 form below at devon.cc/applicationforms or by calling 0345 155 1019 or from the school office Supplementary Information Form Not for Post-16 education.
 All candidates - internal and external - will be required to complete an Options Form to indicate the courses they wish to study.
 This is not an application form and does not affect the decision whether a place can be offered to an external candidate.
-Key Dates Normal round When to apply 1 September 2 2022 to 31 January 2023 Decision 28 February 2 023 - conditional on exam results When to appeal From 31 March 2023 or 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 March 2023 Deadline to hear appeal 12 June 20234 or 13 October 2023 if conditional on exam results 5 Key Dates In-Year admission 023 for Year Group 13 ber 2023 for Year 12 Decision within 10 scho ol days of an application Decision When to submit appeal Deadline to hear appeal within 10 scho from 20 schoo ol days of an application I days after refusal ol days of the form being submitted
+Uniform Post 16 students are not expected to wear uniform but are expected to wear suitable attire for an educational setting Academic criteria to access courses

-1 See the separate admissions policy for Years 7 to 11.
+1 See the separate admissions policy for years 7 to 11.